 “My experiences with the learning environments at the CCOM and BGSI sites reminded me about the parts of learning I loved most as a child and inspired me to incorporate those learning styles and teaching methods into my future teaching.
 It was an experience I’ll never forget and the things I have learned will have a positive influence on the teacher I will become.”

-To find out where more about the exciting opportunities in teaching and education, join us at our Education Open Night on 27 March.
+To find out more about the exciting opportunities in teaching and education, explore a teaching degree at Murdoch.